Litigation and eligibility: Serbia

 - publication of the court decision at the defendant’s expense;

 - the seizure or destruction of products made or obtained as a result of the infringement of right, without compensation of any sort;

-- the seizure or destruction of material or articles (eg, equipment, tools) predominantly used in the creation of infringing products, without compensation of any sort; and
+- the seizure or destruction of material or articles (eg, equipment and tools) predominantly used in the creation of infringing products, without compensation of any sort; and

-- the supply of information about third parties participating in the infringement.
+- supplying information about third parties participating in the infringement.

 Q: How are damages awards calculated?
 Are punitive damages available?

 Damages are calculated based on general principles and the Rules of the Law on Obligations and Torts.
 Damages consist of actual losses and lost profits, which must each be proved.

 There are no punitive damages other than a provision in the Patent Law which states that if an infringement was committed intentionally or as a result of gross negligence, the plaintiff may claim up to three times the amount of royalties it would usually receive if the invention was legally exploited.
 However, the plaintiff must prove that the infringement was committed intentionally.